epurpur/epurpur.github.io/mapsimise.md

 because we are always tweaking the way we look at the data.

 <em> Condo Filter </em>: Shows records with property type of "condo", "townhome", or "condo/townhome".
 Any record with data in the 2+ Removed field is excluded.
+Any record with a Date Mailed in the last x amount of days is excluded.

 <em> Vacant Land Filter </em>: Shows all records with property type of "Vacant Land" and gisacres of <= 10 and parval of >= $100,000.
 Also shows records with property type of "Vacant Land" and gisacres of >= 10 and parval of >= $200,000.
 Any record with data in the 2+ removed field is excluded.
+Any record with a Date Mailed in the last x amount of days is excluded.

 <em> BRE Pricing by Zone Filter </em>: Shows records which meet the following criteria.
 Property Type is either "Home" or "Home / Potentially Not Residential" (because we can't always distinguish in some counties).
 Then each zone (1a through 6a) and the price filter for each respective zone.
-Any record with data in the 2+ removed field is excluded. **This filter took a long time to create.
+Any record with data in the 2+ removed field is excluded.
+Any record with a Date Mailed in the last x amount of days is excluded. **This filter took a long time to create.
 Please don't delete it!**.
 You can modify this by changing any of the prices for each zone.

+<em> Combined Filter </em>: Think of this as a combination filter.
+Shows all records which meet the criteria of any of the condo, vacant land, or Homes filter.
+Any record with data in the 2+ removed field is excluded.
+Any record with a Date Mailed in the last x amount of days is excluded.

 ---

 ## Geography Filters

-This is not the official name used by Mapsimise.
-I made it up.
+This is not the official name used by Mapsimise, but a name I made up.
 A "geographical filter" is any shape on the map used to filter the master list.
 There are many ways to make geographical filters.
 These filters are located (by default) about 2/3 of the way down the page, right above the layers and the data table.
 You can also double up filters.
 For example you can (and probably should) use a data filter and then a geographical filter on the data.

 <em> River Filters </em> I have created 3 pre-existing river filters.
 These are meant to approximate the "homes on the river" list.
 It is not quite the same as the parcels that exactly touch the boundary of the rivers as in QGIS.
 The three river filters are the Watauga River Filter, South Fork New River Filter, North Fork New River Filter.
 Their buffers can be manipulated as you like.